 - Form 941.
-Another form for businesses with employees is Form 941, where the employer reports withholding amounts from an employee’s wages.
+Form 941 is where the employer reports withholding amounts from an employee’s wages.
 Taxes reported on this form include Social Security, Medicare, and income taxes.

 3. Know the filing deadlines

 There are many tax deadlines to know, and some are only applicable if you have a certain business structure or employees.
-Deadlines for filings can be annually or quarterly.
-Quarterly filings are typically on the 15th, but for 2023 the due dates are: April 18, July 15, October 15, and January 16, 2024 for the previous year’s fourth quarter.
+Deadlines for filings can be annual or quarterly.
+Quarterly filings are typically on the 15th of specific months, but for 2023 the due dates are April 18, July 15, October 15, and January 16, 2024, for the previous year’s fourth quarter.

 - Corporations.
 Corporations must file Form 1120 annually.
 The due date depends on if the corporation uses a calendar or fiscal year.
 The filing is due on the 15th day of the fourth month after the end of the corporation’s tax year.